Marine Biology Practical 1

 Teaching and Learning Strategy

-Drop-in sessions for assistance with SA1 assessment.
+Drop-in sessions for assistance with first semester report assessment (CA1).

-Introductions to fieldwork and SA1 assessment.
+Introductions to fieldwork and first semester report assessment (CA1).

 - Literacy - Proficiency in reading and writing through a variety of media